Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/09/factory-of-ideas-announcement/index.md

 * I learned that I improved massively in the quality and specification of my ideas.
 All my ideas from the last ~5 years are much stronger, more specific, and written down more neatly (and in English!) compared to all that came before.
 It's nice to see this improvement and a good sign for the future.
 * I also learned that I should _make a lot more sketches/drawings/demos_.
 It takes 5 minutes to just quickly sketch the vision in my head, either in Paint or on physical paper, and it would clear up _so many questions_ I have about my own old ideas.
 It's a shame that I did not do it, and I need to get into the habit of adding visuals to all ideas from now on.
 * And it somehow opened my eyes _again_ just to how busy my brain has always been and how stupidly optimistic it was about how much work I could do in a day.
 There's nearly a thousand ideas on that website now.
-Did I _really_ believe I was going to make them all??
+Did I _really_ believe I was going to make them all!?
 How did I fool myself for years that it was okay to get new ideas at ten times the rate I can actually execute/finish them?
 I'm quite certain now that this was a good move, and that my brain can be more realistic about all of it from now on.

 Now I'll be returning to the scheduled programming :p With a hard drive that has "only" some hundred possible ideas to choose from.
 Honestly, I think I've been too conservative still, and I'll throw way more of those "most promising" ideas online in the future.